BooRuleDie/FA2FO/go-concurrency-patterns/README.md

 # Semaphore

 This pattern is all about rate limiting with the help of a buffered channel.
 The logic is simple - all worker goroutines send a signal to a buffered channel before starting work and also receive from the same channel after they're completed.
 If the buffered channel is full, the send operation blocks so the goroutine stops until at least one other worker goroutine receives from the buffered channel.
 For the implementation, you can inspect the `semaphore/semaphore.go` file.

+# Mutex

+Mutexes are used to lock shared data among goroutines so it can be updated or read without triggering a race condition.
+In Go, it's mostly recommended to use channels for communication across goroutines; however, that doesn't mean you should always be using channels for communication.
+When it comes to simpler tasks like increasing a counter, mutexes can be more appropriate.
+You can inspect the `mutex/mutex.go` file for further details.